lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelperInterface/applyNameTransform.md

-GemHelperInterface::applyNameTransform — the transformed file name.
+GemHelperInterface::applyNameTransform — Applies the defined name transformations to the given filename and returns the transformed filename.